Zaltarba/blog/_posts/2024-09-27-BitcoinVolatility-3.md

 By the end of this post, you'll gain a deeper understanding of how a volatility estimator can be constructed, making it a valuable guide for quantitative researchers.

-## How to create a volatility estimator ?
+## How to Build a Volatility Estimator: Parkinson’s Range-Based Method

 What steps should a quant researcher follow when searching for an estimator ?